basnijholt/nijho.lt/content/post/zfs-tenant/index.md

 5. That dataset has a size limit.
 6. Both of us keep using sanoid and syncoid.

-His NAS still runs TrueNAS, so whatever I built also had to work on a machine without NixOS.
+He is trying TrueNAS on his NAS again, so whatever I built also had to work on a machine without NixOS.

 ## ZFS already had most of it